 Born in 1865, he migrated to New Zealand and after running a newspaper in Tauranga became involved in flax-milling before moving to Auckland to enter into business with his brother.

-His business career was marked by involvement with the Bank of New Zealand (as director), the South British Insurance Company (whose former head office is pictured right), Wilsons (NZ) Portland Cement Ltd, Milne and Choyce Ltd, the New Zealand Insurance Company and Phillips and Impey Ltd. His involvement with the BNZ spanned nearly twenty years.
+His business career was marked by involvement with the Bank of New Zealand, the South British Insurance Company (whose former head office is pictured right), Wilsons (NZ) Portland Cement Ltd, Milne and Choyce Ltd, the New Zealand Insurance Company and Phillips and Impey Ltd. His involvement with the BNZ was especially noteworthy and spanned nearly twenty years.
 In that time he chaired the Bank between 1922 and 1931 and again from 1936 to 1937.

 The Sir George Elliot Charitable Trust was established in 1956, when Sir George was 91 years old.
 He had lived a long life and Auckland had made him materially very successful.
 He established the Trust to support community work and education settling cash and assets on the first Elliot trustees, his solicitor Neil Lloyd (“Polly”) Macky (pictured right), and his son George Paterson Elliot, a stock broker.
 For many years the Trust was administered by Macky’s law firm, eventually known as Russell McVeagh.

 Sir George had long been interested in education, and especially education “with a Christian character”.
 This had been demonstrated earlier by his very significant donation for the establishment in 1953 of St Kentigern College and his generous support for St Cuthberts College.

 It was characteristic of the man that these donations were made anonymously and only became public after his death.

 To assess the magnitude of Sir George’s generosity, when the Trust was established in June 1956, Sir George and members of his family settled shares and cash on the then trustees.
 The cash alone amounted to some 37,000 pounds, equivalent today to just over $1,200,000.